ykharitonova/csw8-s22/ref/debug.md

 1. Go back to the instructions and carefully re-read them.
 1. Use [Python Tutor to visualize your code](https://pythontutor.com/visualize.html#mode=edit).
 1. Use the [Rubber Duck Debugging](https://rubberduckdebugging.com) to walk yourself through the logic of your code.
+1. If you are having trouble with your output not matching what is expected, use an online text comparison tool, e.g. <https://text-compare.com> or <https://contenttool.io/text-difference-checker>.

 ---